 To cloud, or not to cloud, that is the question.
 For enterprise applications, “cloud” is no longer a buzzword but increasingly becoming a prominent trend.
-Cloud-based ERP (Enterprise Resource Planning) solutions, offered as Software-as-a-Service (SaaS), offer significant advantages over other legacy on-premise solutions, which are locally installed on companies’ servers and computers, with ERP software in the cloud.
+Business can achieve significant advantages over other legacy on-premise solutions, which are locally installed on companies’ servers and computers, with ERP software in the cloud.

 Lower and more manageable TCO

 The Total Cost of Ownership (TCO) for cloud-based ERP systems is normally lower than for on-premise systems.
 Vendors of on-premise systems usually charge their clients a hefty up-front licence fee, plus annual fees for ongoing maintenance and periodic updates.
 On top of that, you have to invest in the necessary hardware and facilities to run the systems.
 More important, you must continuously spend a significant amount of time and budget to maintain a competent IT team to ensure the ERP system is running effectively.

 Conversely, cloud-based ERP solutions require less investment because you do not need to build and maintain the infrastructure services, which are provided by the ERP vendors.
 Additionally, your IT resources can be spent on innovating rather than maintaining and managing your on-premise systems.
 Studies from Forrester and Gartner suggested that from 50% to 90% of a typical IT budget is spent on maintenance rather than innovation.

 Cloud ERP offers a much clearer and more predictable subscription-based monthly or annual fee compared with the intricate model of on-premise licences.
 This subscription-based model is easier to understand and break down, ensures a smoother cash flow, and helps facilitate planning and budgeting.